The Naked and the Dead: Plot

 Hearn becomes frustrated and easily provoked.
-Cummings instructs him to go pick up supplies for the officers' mess hall, but secretly pays off the seller to keep the goods from Hearn.
+Cummings instructs him to pick up supplies for the officers' mess hall, but secretly pays off the seller to keep the goods from Hearn.
 Hearn bribes an assistant to get the supplies and later realizes what Cummings has done.
-The incident reframes Hearn's past experiences with Cummings, which he realizes have all been aimed to anger him.
-Furious, Hearn extinguishes a cigarette on the floor of Cummings's tent when Cummings is gone.
+Hearn realizes his past experiences with Cummings have all been aimed to anger him.
+Furious, Hearn extinguishes a cigarette on the floor of Cummings's tent when he is gone.

 Cummings discovers that a sergeant has been falsifying his patrol reports and realizes that his entire command has likely been doing the same thing.
 He vows to crack down on disciplinary issues.
 He returns to his tent to discover Hearn's cigarette.
 He summons Hearn to his tent for the first time since they played chess.
 They have an intense discussion about the war and what will happen afterwards.
 Cummings reiterates his distaste for women.
-Cummings explains to Hearn that he wants to be a type of god.
-Cummings smokes a cigarette and throws it on the ground, just as Hearn did.
-He commands Hearn to pick up the cigarette or he will be court martialed.
-Hearns asks him for a transfer to another division and Cummings denies his request and tells him to work labor under Dalleson.
-Hearns cuts Cummings back by asking, "Short of bringing in every man in the outfit, all six thousand of them, and letting them pick up your cigarettes, how are you going to impress them?"
+Cummings explains to Hearn that he wants to be a god.
+Cummings smokes a cigarette and throws it on the ground.
+He commands Hearn to pick it up or he will be court martialed.
+Hearns asks for a transfer to another division and Cummings denies his request, telling him to work labor under Dalleson.
+Hearns questions Cummings' ability to garner the respect of his unit.

 Minetta is in the hospital from his gunshot wound, which is healing quickly.
-He worries that he will be sent back to the front lines, so he deliberately re-opens his own wound.
-When he realizes he will likely be discharged, he decides that he would rather feign insanity in order to get sent home than return to the platoon.
-Minetta fires his gun in the medical tent and yells about enemy soldiers.
+He worries that he will be sent back to the front lines, so he deliberately re-opens his wound and feigns insanity by firing his gun in the medical tent and yelling about enemy soldiers.
 A doctor is skeptical, but Minetta is sent to a separate tent for mental patients.

-Minetta spends a couple days in the mental ward and realizes he can't take it anymore, so he claims to have woken up with no memory of the past week.
+Minetta spends a couple days in the mental ward and realizes he cannot take it anymore, so he claims to have woken up with no memory of the past week.
 The doctor who was skeptical pulls him aside and tells him that he knew Minetta was faking.
 When Minetta goes back to the platoon, he reports that the hospital was nicer than the front, so Red and Wilson try to report as sick.
 The doctors dismiss Red, but they caution Wilson that he'll need surgery after the war.